Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 Q:What is an alter ego trust and who qualifies?

-Q:How does the tiered capital gains inclusion rate apply to the $450K cottage gain?
+Q:How does the capital gains inclusion rate apply to the $450K cottage gain?

-Q:Does an alter ego trust get the 50% capital gains inclusion rate?
+Q:Does an alter ego trust pay a higher capital gains rate than an individual?

 Q:What is the 21-year deemed disposition rule for alter ego trusts?